TheGreatRambler/betterterrain.js/README.md

 console.log(terrain.getchancefunc(x, y)); // function () {...}
 ```

-This method returns a function that retruns random numbers specially suited for that location. in other words, it returns random numbers based upon the world seed.
+This method returns a function that returns random numbers specially suited for that location. in other words, it returns random numbers based upon the world seed.

 #### Note
 * This library uses typed arrays!